U.S. - Kenya Exchange Programs

 Fulbright Language Teaching Assistant Program (FLTA)

 The FLTA Program provides an opportunity for young, international teachers of English to refine their teaching skills by teaching Kiswahili at a U.S. university and extend their knowledge of the cultures and customs of the United States while engaging in non-degree studies.
 FLTAs add an energetic and up-to-date cultural component to foreign language classes as well as to student life on U.S. campuses.
 This interaction makes studying and learning languages much more meaningful and real.
 For more information visit the Institute of International Education site.

 If you are an English teacher and would like to apply, please contact KenyaFulbrightHumphrey@state.gov.

 Fulbright Scholar-in-Residence Program

 The Worldwide Fulbright Scholar-in-Residence Program brings visiting scholars and professionals from abroad to lecture at U.S. colleges and universities for one semester or one academic year.
 Fulbright Scholars-in-Residence can have a significant impact on U.S. colleges and universities.

-Fulbright Junior Staff Development (JSD) Program (MA and PhD students)
+Fulbright Junior Staff Development (JSD) Program (Master’s degree students)

-The Non-U.S. Student Program is designed to give master’s and doctoral candidates, and developing professionals and artists opportunities for international experience, personal enrichment and an open exchange of ideas with citizens of other nations.
+The Non-U.S. Student Program is designed to give master’s degree students, and developing professionals and artists opportunities for international experience, personal enrichment and an open exchange of ideas with citizens of other nations.
 For more information visit Institute of International Education.